Skip to main content

 • A brief outline of the nursing knowledge, skills, attitudes, and judgments that are required to provide care to clients in this area

-• Agency/employer orientation plans
+• The proposed agency/employer's orientation plans

 3. Form 67: SPE Applicant Checklist